Menu Close

 Its prosperity and strategic significance attracted merchants from China, India, and Arabia, and also made it a coveted prize for European powers, leading to its successive colonization by the Portuguese, Dutch, and British.

-Each colonial era left its indelible mark on Malacca, as can be seen in the UNESCO World Heritage Site that it is today.
+Each colonial era left a mark on Malacca, as can be seen in the UNESCO World Heritage Site that it is today.

 Geography